Mr-Saikiran/Certificate-Validator/README.md

 # Certificate-Validator
-Validate your website SSL expiry date with this script
+Validate your website SSL expiry date

-This is a command that runs in loop to check the SSL certificate expiry date in your organization for multiple websites one after one.
+This is a command that runs in loop to check the SSL certificate expiry date

 Steps :

-1. Copy this to your local server or wherever openssl installed with shell
-2. Execute this shell script
+1. clone repo / copy validator.sh
-3. Give the website name, This prints expiry date
+2. run it and add domain name, get expiry date details
-4. You can go for another website or quit the command with Ctrl + C
+3. run for another website or quit the command with Ctrl + C